MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 * What managers require access to other Azure Reader roles such as Reports Reader.

-Include security: Be sure to work with the Identity Management team to decide on recommendations for privileged identities and privileged access:
+Second, include security.
+Be sure to work with the Identity Management team to decide on recommendations for privileged identities and privileged access:

 * Obtaining separate privileged user accounts in Azure Active Directory.

-* Applying privileged accounts in groups, in Azure AD and in Azure ARM privileged directory roles.
+* Applying privileged accounts in groups, in Azure AD and in Azure Resource Manager templates privileged directory roles.

 * Security monitoring of privileged access in Azure Monitor and activity logs; establish readiness.

 ## Establish readiness

 Early on, formulate a readiness plan to help your IT staff adopt new skills, practices, and techniques for cloud monitoring in Azure.
-Consider, in this strategy that should include foundational needs as well as those specific to monitoring:
+Consider the following as part of your strategy that should include foundational needs, as well as those specific to monitoring:

-* The level of confidence needed with Azure’s services, architecture, and the control plane
+* The level of confidence needed with Azure’s services, architecture, and the control plane.

-* New kinds of automation technology, for example Azure Resource Manager templates, Automation runbook, Azure Logic Apps, Azure PowerShell, etc.
+* Automation using Azure Resource Manager templates, Automation runbooks, Azure Logic Apps, Azure CLI and PowerShell, etc.

-* Agile and DevOps practices to better manage monitoring code, such as ARM templates, PowerShell scripts used to install agents and Azure Policy code fragments used for monitoring.
+* Agile and DevOps practices to evolve how you deliver monitoring as a service.
+This is fundamental to your monitoring program in order to monitor at scale, and ability to change and adapt quickly.  that includes monitoring code comprised of resource manager templates, scripts, etc.